JebGy/MySQL-Auto-Connect/README.md

 # How can I use it?
 Is too easy as import like a .jar.
 It works only if you have this libary and the connector.

+#Get Started
+First, we need to download the realise